-SINMAP was developed with the support of Forest Renewal British Columbia, in collaboration with Canadian Forest Products Ltd., Vancouver, British Columbia.
+The original ArcView SINMAP was developed between Terratech Consulting Ltd, Utah State University and C.N.
+Goodwin Fluvial System Consulting. with the support of Forest Renewal British Columbia, in collaboration with Canadian Forest Products Ltd., Vancouver, British Columbia.
 It relies heavily on the coupling of steady state topographic hydrologic models with the infinite plane slope stability model, an approach pioneered by Bill Dietrich and David Montgomery.
 We acknowledge discussions and assistance from them.
-The digital elevation model methodology and algorithms have been developed by David Tarboton over several years with support from a variety of sources, but notably the National